VPS Learning Log

 psql -U <username> <database_name>

-The username and database name are defined in the docker-compose.yml
+The username and database name are defined in the docker-compose.yml file.

 Useful PostgreSQL Commands